 The big adventure segment is a crowded space, and there are some brilliant bikes in it.
 So, who buys the Crosstourer and why?
-We ask everybody to swing a leg over our demo bike and take it out for an hour, after spending some time on the competition.
-Those who buy the Crosstourer do so for one huge reason, the brilliant Honda V4 sitting at the heart of the bike, the easy handling and the all day comfort.
+Those who buy the Crosstourer do so for one huge reason, the brilliant Honda V4 sitting at the heart of the bike; but riders also value the easy handling and true the all day comfort.
 It's a great bike.

 The addition of the DCT gearbox suits the bike really well, in fact, it's the one we would go for.